The Petz recovery map for optical losses

 \section{Conclusion}

 We have studied the Petz recovery map of optical losses, for thermal reference states.
 We have found that, depending on the choice of the reference state, the Petz recovery map is either another lossy channel with suitable ancilla, or a phase-independent amplifier.

 We have further showed that the Petz recovery map performs at least as well as, and often better than, a recovery protocol that replaces the noisy state with a reference state.
 We have also identified conditions under which applying the Petz map may be less effective than simply retaining the noisy state.
-Finally, we have provided physical intuition for why the Petz map adopts a specific form as it preserves a large portion of the input information.
-Using fidelity as a metric, we showed that it is near-optimal among the considered recovery protocols.
+We show that the Petz recovery map is truly near-optimal when comparing to a class of recovery maps.

+Finally, we have extended our analysis to the multi-mode lossy channel.
+Though a global Petz recovery map is generally superior at recovering entanglement, there are parameter regimes where the local Petz map achieves comparable performance.
+Besides, a careful parameter trade-off is required to effectively balance correlation recovery against overall state fidelity.

 \widetext